-PMS itself can not be prevented, but through education and appropriate treatment of symptoms, most women can find relief.
-A healthy lifestyle - including exercise, adequate rest, and proper diet - also can help a woman better manage symptoms of PMS.
+PMS itself cannot be prevented, but through education and appropriate treatment of symptoms, most women can find relief.
+A healthy lifestyle - including exercise, adequate rest, and a healthy diet - also can help a woman better manage symptoms of PMS.

 Is there a treatment for PMS?

 PMS treatment is based on relieving symptoms.
 Treatment begins with a thorough assessment of your symptoms, as well as their impact on your daily life.
 Treatments for PMS include the following: